geigi/cozy/docs/README.md

 If you like this project, consider supporting me on <a href="https://www.patreon.com/bePatron?u=8147127"> Patreon</a> :)

 # Changelog
+## 0.6.1
+- Improved artwork image quality
+- The book overview now supports multiple disks in audiobooks
+- The file not found window will only open when the file is on the internal drive
+- Fixed a typo
+- Support for elementaryOS 5.0
+- Updated translations

 ## 0.6.0
 - **Offline Mode!** If your audiobooks are on an external or network drive, you can switch the download button to keep a local cached copy of the book to listen to on the go.
 To enable this feature you have to set your storage location to external in the settings.
 -  Detect online/offline storage devices